Speculative Product · Information Architecture · AI-Assisted Build · 2026

 What designing for sound revealed about interfaces

 Designing for sound revealed how deeply visual most interface assumptions are.
-Building Aurafact required constructing a different representational vocabulary from scratch, taxonomy as sensory translation, metadata as environmental context, typography as content signal.
+Building Aurafact required constructing a different representational vocabulary from scratch, taxonomy as sensory translation, metadata as environmental context, typography as content signal There was no existing model to borrow from.
+Every decision had to be derived from the argument about sound itself.

 Next Project